snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 [COUNTERS.LUA]
 ```

-Using check is the step prior to add a new test in the end-to-end test suite.
+Using `check` is the step prior to adding a new test to the end-to-end test suite.

-**CONF** is a SnabbVMX configuration file and **V4-IN** and **V6-IN** are the
+**CONF** is a SnabbVMX configuration file, and **V4-IN** and **V6-IN** are the
 incoming V4 and V6 interfaces.
-The tools reads packets from a pcap file. **V4-OUT**
+The tool reads packets from a pcap file. **V4-OUT**
 and **V6-OUT** are the resulting packets after the lwAFTR processing.
 How the
 packets are processed depends on the configuration file and the binding table.

-Although SnabbVMX works in one single interface, snabbvmx check requires that
+Although SnabbVMX works on a single interface, `snabbvmx check` requires that
-the packet split is already done and provides an split output too.
+the packet split is already done and provides a split output too.

-Imagine you have detected an error in the lwAFTR.
-First step is to obtain the
+If you detected an error in the lwAFTR, the first step is to obtain the
-configuration that SnabbVMX was using, as well as a copy of lwAFTR's
+configuration file that SnabbVMX was using, as well as a copy of lwAFTR's
 configuration and binding table.
 With that information and knowing the error
 report (ping to lwAFTR but it doesn't reply, valid softwire packet doesn't get
-decapsulate), you hand-made a packet that meets the testing case.
-Now we can
+decapsulated, etc), you craft a hand-made packet that meets the testing case.

-check what the lwAFTR will produce:
+Now we can check what the lwAFTR produces:

 ```bash
 sudo ./snabb snabbvmx -r snabbvmx-lwaftr-xe0.cfg ipv4-pkt.pcap empty.pcap \
     /tmp/outv4.pcap /tmp/outv6.pcap counters.lua
 ```

-The flag -r generates a counters file.
+The flag `-r` generates a counters file.

-Check your output matches what you expected:
+Check that your output matches what you expect:

 ```bash
 $ tcpdump -qns 0 -ter empty.pcap
 reading from file empty.pcap, link-type EN10MB (Ethernet)
 ```

-Checking what values are in counters can tell you if things are working
+Checking what values are in the counters can give you a hint about whether
-correctly or not.
+things are working correctly or not.

-Tip: Packets always arrive only in one interface, but the output might be
+Tip: packets always arrive only in one interface, but the output might be
-empty for both interfaces, non-empty and empty or non-empty for both cases.
+empty for both interfaces, non-empty, and empty or non-empty for both cases.

 ## Other related tools

 ### Snabb's lwaftr query

 Snabb's `lwaftr query` command can be used to print out counter's values of
 a running lwAFTR instance (that also includes a SnabbVMX instance).
-In case of
+When
-query a SnabbVMX instance, the instance can be referred by its `id`.
+querying a SnabbVMX instance, the instance can be referred to by its `id`.

-Counters are useful to debug and understand what data-paths are being taken.
+Counters are useful to debug and understand what data paths are being taken.
 Running `snabb lwaftr query <pid>` lists all non-zero counters of a lwAFTR's
 instance: